Xolair Drug Safety Risk Alert From the FDA

 - There was no significant difference in cancer rates between patients who use Xolair and those who don’t.
 However, since the study was only 5 years, the FDA determined they cannot rule out a potential risk of cancer with the use of Xolair.
 This warning was added to the Warnings and Precautions section of the drug label.

-As a result, FDA has added the above information to the drug label.
+As a result, the FDA has added the above information to the drug label.
 They also suggest patients taking Xolair should continue with the medication as prescribed by their doctor and talk with their health care professionals about any questions or concerns.

 Healthcare professionals and patients are asked to report any adverse events or side effects related to the use of these products to the FDA’s MedWatch Safety Information and Adverse Event Reporting Program: